The Ottoman Monuments in Athens are just a handful of monuments.

 Tzisdarakis Mosque in Monastiraki Sq

-Right next to the Tzisdarakis Mosque is Adrian’s Library, a Roman monument with beautiful Corinthian pillars.
+Right next to the Tzisdarakis Mosque is Hadrian’s Library, a Roman monument with beautiful Corinthian pillars.

 The Pillars supporting the wall of Adrian’s Library

 The story goes that Tzisdarakis used an ancient pillar to build the mosque which was against the general respect and superstition of the Ottomans toward the Ancient Greek Monuments.
-He probably used the 4th pillar from the Olympeion which is at least 1 km far from the mosque.
+Some believe that he probably used the 4th pillar from the Temple of Olympian Zeus which is at least 1 km from the mosque.

 The year after Tzisdarakis had used the pillar, history mentions a plague that broke in Athens, and the Ottomans attributed it to Tzisdarakis’ hybris.